Identifying and Exploiting Structure in Robot Co-Design: Analyzing Co-Design Landscapes

 \section{Analyzing Co-Design Landscapes}

-Understanding how quality varies across the co-design space is necessary for devising algorithms that exploit its structure.
-However, the space is high-dimensional, making an exhaustive characterization intractable.
-We therefore identify patterns in how quality varies within and across its regions.
+To exploit the structure of co-design landscapes, we analyze how quality varies across them.
+Since the space is high-dimensional, exhaustive analysis is intractable.
+Instead, we look for patterns consistent across its regions.